olyagpl/spring-boot-webserver/README.md

 You can create a static native image by statically linking it against `musl-libc`, a lightweight, fast, and simple `libc` implementation.
 To build a fully static executable, pass the `--static --libc=musl` options at build time.

 A fully static image **does not rely on any libraries in the operating system environment** and can be packaged in the tiniest container.

 It is easy to deploy on a slim or distroless container, even a [_scratch_ container](https://hub.docker.com/_/scratch).
-A _scratch_ container is a [Docker official image](https://hub.docker.com/_/scratch), useful for building super minimal images.
+A _scratch_ container is a [Docker official image](https://hub.docker.com/_/scratch), only 2MB in size, useful for building super minimal images.

 A separate Maven profile exists for this step:
 ```xml